krausest/js-framework-benchmark/README.md

 ```
 npm run selenium -- --count 3 --framework vanillajs-keyed
 ```
-Just lean back and watch chrome running the benchmarks.
+Just lean back and watch chrome run the benchmarks.
 It runs each benchmark 3 times for the vanillajs-keyed framework.

 You should keep the chrome window visible since otherwise it seems like paint events can be skipped leading to wrong results.
 On the terminal will appear various log statements.